DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/03_ImplementWizardStep1Part1.md

 ## Configure added Form

+Go back to the page `PgManageImps` in edit mode and select our newly added form `WizardStepImpHdrMainView`.

+### Wire form with data source/ columns

 First we have to wire our form with the underlying `IMP_CO2_CONS_RAW_HDR` table.
 Go to the `Data source` property and select the table.
 <br><img src="./images/wiz_layout_ctrls_frm_ds.png" /><br>